Page Contents

 Our view:

-The Dartmoor Legend Ultra is certainly not for the faint hearted, with 200 miles, 5,500 metres of elevation and gradients of 25% on some climbs.
+The Dartmoor Legend Ultra is certainly not for the faint hearted, with 200 miles (323 kilometres), around 6,000 metres of elevation and gradients of 25% on some climbs.
 This event is for extremely fit and competent riders who are comfortable with a very long day in the saddle.

 Not only is this an ultra-endurance challenge it is also against the clock, with riders who don’t maintain a certain average speed being asked to retire.
-You can start between 4am and 5am and are required to finish before midnight, making it one of the toughest UK sportives in 2023.
+You can start at 5am and are required to finish before midnight, making it one of the toughest UK sportives in 2026.

 Conclusion